Golden Gate to Ancient Rus'. VI

 Slide 7, Golden Gate, Sound

-And here are our heroes, let's carefully listen to what they have to say
+And here are our heroes, let's listen carefully to what they are talking about

 Artist:- Before us is the Golden Gate of the fortress wall of ancient Vladimir.
 It was built in the 12th century.

-Artist: I want to draw our city the way it was in the times of Ancient Rus'.
-And for this I have to study well all the surviving ancient Russian buildings, things, books
+Artist: I want to paint our city as it was during the times of Ancient Rus'.
+And for this I must study well all the surviving ancient Russian buildings, things, books

 Ilyusha: It would be interesting to be in that time.